 The clock tower was built along with the building and still serves a magnificent landmark in the city.
 However, with the advancement of technology, the use of this clock tower has significantly reduced.
 Now, it’s just a historical monument in Mumbai.

 Churchgate is the first station of the Western Line of the Mumbai Local Railway network.
 The station was built in 1867; twenty years prior to Chhatrapati Shivaji Maharaj Terminus.
 However, the operations of the central line of Mumbai local were from Ballard Pier.

 Nonetheless, Churchgate station is more than 150 years old.
 There are some changes like increasing the length of the platform and the addition of foot-over bridges.
 However, the station’s significance remains the same.
 It’s a gem and we never notice it.
 Another ignored piece in our daily life.
 So, it’s fair to say that Churchgate Station is a historical monument in Mumbai.

 Well, the list ends here.
 Turns out Mumbai has a lot of history.
-But, we never fail to compliment it as it’s the Financial Capital and all of us want to make something of ourselves.
+But, we never fail to compliment it as the Financial Capital; and all of us want to make something of ourselves.
 But first, let’s take a look at the city that has its own history.
 We are just too ignorant to notice it.

 Do let us know in the comments about any other historical monuments in Mumbai.